 If you’ve just turned on your hot water and find that it is suddenly much too hot … you’ve got a problem.
 Not only a problem — a hazard.
 Overly hot water can scald and burn, especially children (who have extra sensitive skin).
-And a hot water tank that is overheating is at risk of explosion.
+And a hot water tank or tankless water heater in Calgary that is overheating is at risk of explosion.

 Keep your home and family safe.
 Find out why your hot water is running too hot and take care of the issue behind the scenes fast.
 Here are four possible reasons.

 1. Water Heater Thermostat Needs Adjustment or Repair

 Your water heater thermostat — or thermostats (some heaters have two) — is designed to control the temperature.
 So it’s naturally the first place to check.

 You can easily fix a thermostat that is set too high — simply turn the dial to lower the temperature.
 The recommended hot water temperature is 49 degrees Celsius.
 For a hot water heater with two thermostats, make sure both are set to the same number.
 And consider adding a mixing valve to your water heater or plumbing fixtures for extra protection.

 Ensure that each thermostat is positioned snugly against the side of your hot water tank.

 If adjusting the setting and position doesn’t help, your thermostat may be broken.
 Never try a DIY replacement of a water heater thermostat.
 You’ll need a professional plumber to do it safely.

 2. Pressure Relief Valve Is Blocked

 Another common source of extremely hot water is a blockage of the pressure relief valve.
 Normally, this valve relieves pressure and allows steam to escape from your water heater.
 When it’s blocked, you are likely to hear a boiling sound from the hot water tank.